andrew/ultimate-awesome/README.md

 - [Awesome-Vivaldi](https://github.com/PaRr0tBoY/Awesome-Vivaldi) - Vivaldi themes and mods that I wrote or modified from the vivaldi community.
 - [awesome-EOS](https://github.com/ptalmeida/awesome-EOS) - A curated list of awesome EOS resources and projects .
 - [awesome-q](https://github.com/qbists/awesome-q) - A collection of useful or interesting q libraries, curated by experienced developers.
+- [awesome-visual-novels](https://github.com/sergree/awesome-visual-novels) - 🍙 A curated list of my favorite visual novels for Android and Steam Deck.
 - [awesome-roku](https://github.com/slheavner/awesome-roku) - A place for all things Roku, Scenegraph, and Brightscript.
 - [awesome-smart-contracts](https://github.com/transmute-industries/awesome-smart-contracts) - Awesome Ethereum Projects List.
 - [awesome-llm-agent-security](https://github.com/wearetyomsmnv/awesome-llm-agent-security) - All about llm-agents security,attack,vulnerabilities and how to do them for cybersecurity.